 As an independent association representing a specific clientele, it is important for us to promote the needs of SCI patients in public forum, within other associations and with government decision-making bodies.
 We also work hand in hand with other agencies involved in representing and defending the rights of persons with disabilities.
-This valuable partnership will ensure that the needs of some does not harm others and these connections reinforce our determination and commitment to advancing our common mission: to improve the quality of life for people with disabilities.
+This valuable partnership will ensure that the needs of some do not harm others and that these collaborations reinforce our determination and commitment to advancing our common mission: to improve the quality of life for people with disabilities.

 Here is a list of some of the committees, groups and tables where we are represented:

-- MEMO-Que Advocacy Committee
+- MEMO-Qc Advocacy Committee

 - STM accessible transport committee